 You are part of the 84% who believe digital transformation is essential to your company’s future but only 3% have actually successfully completed an enterprise-wide implementation.
 You must redefine your technology landscape and deploy a robust project that will impact all areas of the business while avoiding disrupting the organization’s day to day operations.

 Embracing technology transformation is easier said than done.
-But minimizing business disruption and dips in performance levels is not as hard as it seems.
+But minimizing business disruption and dips in performance levels is not as hard as it seems (we know it sounds too good to be true, but trust us — we wrote a whole book on business technology change).
 The key is establishing some guidelines to support it.

 How to Support Your Digital Transformation